Package 'stratallo'

 [Stable]

-Compute the value of the variance function VV of the stratified estimator, which is of the following generic form:
+Computes the value of the variance function of the stratified π\pi estimator of the population total, which has the following generic form:

 Usage